top of page

 I would send you a photo, but you should really

 see for yourself.
-She is not just a sight but also a
+She is not just a sight, but also

-when you stand beneath her, the light actually
+when I stand beneath her, the light actually

 changes to a peachy-pink, and I forget

-Like when we were kids and made forts with a
+Like when we were kids making forts with

 on weekend mornings--remember?--

-duvet, balloon it over our four year old faces
+balloon it high over our four year old faces

 and, for that instant, before it fell, we lived